Sh1n0e/University_Notes/Year 3/Winter/NET3011-Advanced Network Switching/Module 3/Module3.md

 ![img1](img/M3-1.png)

-> PVST is Cisco Proprietary and only operates on Inter-switch links (ISL) Trunks, whereas PVST+ can operate on either ISL or 802.1q Traunks, and that is the difference on whether it is PVST or PVST+ that is being ran.
+> PVST is Cisco Proprietary and only operates on Inter-switch links (ISL) Trunks, whereas PVST+ can operate on either ISL or 802.1q Trunks, and that is the difference on whether it is PVST or PVST+ that is being ran.

 ----